annak1n/RoboVacuum/src/python/vision/Readme.md

 - A RANSAC(?) is used to combined the new point cloud with an existing map.
 The tranformation of this combination can then be used to determine a global position

+## smarter algorithm
+The ceiling will always be aproximatly the same height.
+The pseudo sterovision is likely not needed as it is then possible to create an angle map of pixels and look for features inside the "ceiling" planes intersection with the roof.